Nancy Rappaport

 Nancy Rappaport is an American board certified child and adolescent psychiatrist.
-She serves as an associate professor of psychiatry at Harvard Medical School and is the attending child and adolescent psychiatrist at Cambridge Health Alliance a Harvard teaching affiliate, where she also serves as director of school-based programs.
+She is an associate professor of psychiatry at Harvard Medical School and the attending child and adolescent psychiatrist at Cambridge Health Alliance, a Harvard teaching affiliate, where she also is the director of school-based programs.
 She has consulted for Cambridge Public Schools for nearly two decades, and oversees the Teen Health Center at Cambridge Rindge & Latin School.

-Rappaport blogs often for the Huffington Post, and is the author of a memoir, "In Her Wake: A Child Psychiatrist Explores the Mystery of Her Mother's Suicide" (Basic Books, 2009) and "“The Behavior Code: A Practical Guide to Understanding and Teaching the Most Challenging Students," co-authored with behavior analyst Jessica Minahan.
+Rappaport blogs often for the Huffington Post, and is the author of a memoir, In Her Wake: A Child Psychiatrist Explores the Mystery of Her Mother's Suicide (Basic Books, 2009) and The Behavior Code: A Practical Guide to Understanding and Teaching the Most Challenging Students, co-authored with behavior analyst Jessica Minahan.